With 2020 came ‘the new way of working’, and it turned the world of People Ops upside down (to put it lightly).

 With new roles emerging and a stronger focus on culture, wellbeing and logistics, this feels like a new age for People Ops: An age that truly values how much they bring to a business (about time too).

-Psst: In our next webinar, we’ll be speaking with Marie and two other fantastic People Ops pros about The Changing Role of People Ops’—and the expert advice you need to embrace it to your and your teams’ advantage.
-Sign up here!
+Psst: In our last webinar, we spoke with Marie and two other fantastic People Ops pros about The Changing Role of People Ops’—and the expert advice you need to embrace it to your and your teams’ advantage.
+Missed it?
+Watch the replay here!